ddeeproton2/ChatPGP/README.md

 Create a MySQL Database from your phpmyadmin, with the name specified into "chatPGP-PHP-MySQL/ajax.php" (default "tchat1")

-Put the folder in a public folder chatPGP-PHP-MySQL and rename it as you want to request it from the webbrowser
+Put the folder "chatPGP-PHP-MySQL" in a public folder and rename it as you want to request it from the webbrowser

 # How it works ?